Student Loan Debt Forgiveness

 One potential legal challenge to student loan debt forgiveness is that it could be seen as a violation of the Constitution’s Equal Protection Clause.
 This clause prohibits the government from denying any person within its jurisdiction the equal protection of the laws.
 Some may argue that student loan debt forgiveness would unfairly benefit certain borrowers over others, thereby violating this clause.

-See also Student Loan Payments
+See also Federal Student Loan Forgiveness

 Another potential legal challenge to student loan debt forgiveness is that it could be seen as a violation of the Constitution’s Due Process Clause.
 This clause prohibits the government from depriving any person of life, liberty, or property without due process of law.
 Some may argue that student loan debt forgiveness would deprive lenders of their property rights without due process of law.